 Unless otherwise specified, we do not provide supervision of children.
 All children requiring supervision must be accompanied by a supervising adult at all times and may be refused admission or attendance if not accompanied by a supervising adult.

 Latecomers may be admitted to a performance during a suitable break, which could be the first interval, if an interval is scheduled.
 In some cases, latecomers may not be admitted at all.

-To help ensure the safety and security of the Sydney Opera House, bags and personal belongings may be subject to visual inspection.
+To help ensure the safety and security of and at the Sydney Opera House, bags and personal belongings may be subject to visual inspection.

 Umbrellas, prams, backpacks, larger bags and other items that may be hazardous or restrict the movement of visitors may not be permitted into the venue or may be required to be cloaked, depending on the nature of the Event and relevant circumstances.